NicePotatoSalad/NicePotatoSalad/README.md

 [![Open to Work](https://img.shields.io/badge/Open-to%20Work-green?style=for-the-badge)](https://www.linkedin.com/in/greg-klimanov-3262a1349/)

 Welcome to my GitHub profile — you probably found it through a link, right? 👀
-I'm a **QA Engineer** passionate about automation and always learning something new.
+I'm a **QA Engineer** with experience passionate about automation and always learning something new.

 As a visitor, you can check out my [**autotests project**](https://github.com/NicePotatoSalad/qa_playground_automation) showcasing my skills and work methods!